Facebook And Twitter Want You To Talk About The #WorldCup On Their Field

 Facebook and Twitter, locked in a battle to be the world’s leading source of what used to be called water-cooler conversation, are both targeting the World Cup, the month-long quadrennial soccer event that starts Thursday in Brazil.

 It’s a huge and passionate target audience.
-FIFA, soccer’s international governing body, said that 3.2 million people watched at least one game of the 2010 event.
+FIFA, soccer’s international governing body, said that 3.2 billion people watched at least one game of the 2010 event.
 And Twitter and Facebook, hoping for a piece of that action, each rolled out campaigns today aimed at encouraging soccer fans to use their respective platforms to talk about the games.